sirbotta/docker-nagios-plugin/README.md

 rise warning if more of 10 containers are running in the docker server
 `./docker_info.rb -w10`

-rise warning if more of 10 containers or rais a critical if 20 or more are running in the docker server
+rise warning if more of 10 containers and rise a critical if 20 or more are running in the docker server
 `./docker_info.rb -w10 -c20`

 Default response